Spencerport Central School District: History

 Originally, the school district consisted of a building on West Avenue near South Union, cost $8,000, and served 130 students with three teachers.
 Many one-room schoolhouses also existed around the area but was not in relation to the school district.

 In 1926, the Trowbridge School on Lyell Avenue in the village was constructed and served grades K to 12.
 It replaced the West Avenue school.
 Trowbridge was added in the 1930s.
 A Spencerport science teacher, Ellsworth J. Wilson, also known as "Tiny," became the district principal (superintendent) in 1946, a position he held until his retirement in 1971.
 Undoubtedly, he exercised educational leadership with consummate skill and led the destinies of education in the Spencerport community.
 In 1949, area residents voted to consolidate many area schools with the Spencerport School.
 Mr. Wilson guided the centralization of 13 schools in Ogden, Parma, Greece, and Gates, many of them one-room schoolhouses, into one district in 1951.
 The following year, a two-story elementary school was built adjacent to the Trowbridge Building.
 Four years later, a one-story addition was put on this building.

 The Spencerport Intermediate School was built in 1957 and was renamed in memory of Leo A. Bernabi after his death in 1974.
 Mr. Bernabi, with the district from 1949 to 1974, was a teacher, principal, assistant district supervisor, and superintendent.
 Leo Bernabi was a charter member of the Wrestling Officials Association of Section V. In fact the very first meeting of the organization, then known as the Wrestling Coaches and Officials Association of Section V, was held at his home in Spencerport, NY in December 1956.
 Leo established and was the first coach of the Spencerport Rangers wrestling program.
 He guided them to a 41-11-1 in his seven-year stint between 1949-1957.
 He went on to become the Superintendent of Schools in Spencerport and today an elementary school, in the district, bears his name.
 He continued as an outstanding official and administrator in both the high school and college ranks.
 His contributions in establishing a referee training and development program were instrumental in helping Section V officials become some of the finest in NY State wrestling.
-Leo was the first Section V official to be elected President of the NY Sate Wrestling Officials Association.
+Leo was the first Section V official to be elected President of the NY State Wrestling Officials Association.
 Under his leadership ,he transformed that organization from one that was lea by just a few to one of inclusivity.
 He laid the groundwork for its presidency to rotate with representatives from the various sections throughout the state.
 He is a member of the Section V and NY State Wrestling Halls of Fame An addition to this school was built in 1961.